jeffseo/EOSC114/Module-3/README.md

 #Module: The Explosive Earth - Volcanoes
 1. **Explain what magma density and magma viscosity are.**
+  1. **Magma is formed by melting pre-existing rock in Earth's interior.** Melted rock is less dense than solid rock, so it will rise towards the surface of the Earth.
+Some magmas are trapped in the crust, whereas other magmas travel through fractures in the crust and eventually extrude onto Earth's surface.
+  2. For magma to rise through the crust it must be:
+    1. Less dense than the crust
+    2. Runny enough to flow (i.e., it must have low viscosity)
+    3. Hot enough to stay liquid.
+    4. All these properties depend on the magma's composition and temperature.
 2. **List the different categories of volcanic rocks and explain the differences between the magmas they came from.**
 3. **Explain why some magmas erupt explosively (as pyroclastic material) and some magmas erupt effusively (as lava).**
 4. **Explain the differences between pahoehoe and a'a lavas.**